k2view-academy/K2View-Academy/articles/99_fabric_infras/04_cassandra_hardening.md

     sed -i "s@port = .*@port = 9142@" $INSTALL_DIR/.cassandra/cqlshrc
     sed -i "s@hostname = .*@hostname = $(hostname -I |awk {'print $1'})@" $INSTALL_DIR/.cassandra/cqlshrc
     ```
-3. You can check your configuration by connecting to Cassandra with the followiong command: (use the user and password you have defined earlier)
+3. You can check your configuration by connecting to Cassandra with the following command: (use the user and password you have defined earlier)
    ```bash
    cqlsh -u k2admin -p Q1w2e3r4t5 --ssl
    ```

-## Step 5 - Disable the default cassandra superuser
+## Step 5 - Disable the default `cassandra` superuser

 Cassandra's default superuser is `cassandra`, and it must be disabled before deployment to production.
 Before doing so, you need to create new **superusers**, one for SYSDBA, and one that will be used for connecting Fabric to Cassandra.